josephtugah/spark-tutorials/README.md

    - Docker is required for running containers for your PySpark environment.
    - Make sure Docker is properly installed and running before proceeding to the next step.

-## Step 2: Set up PySpark Jupyter Lab Container
+## Step 2: Set up PySpark Jupyter Lab Environment

 1. After installing Docker, navigate to the `pyspark-jupyter-lab` folder.
 2. Use the Dockerfile provided in the folder to create a Docker container for running PySpark in Jupyter Lab.